 Believe it or not, one of the most common questions we get is "Where is Scouting today?"
 The key to showcasing Scouting and growing excitement to be a Scout or to support Scouting is to be as visible as you possibly can.
 Here are a few ways to be more visible:

 LOCAL NEWSPAPER

 • Troops should work with local newspapers to get pictures, stories and recruitment information printed.
+Find samples at www.northernstar.org/2019-recruiting-resources.

 MIDDLE SCHOOL OPEN HOUSES/MEET THE TEACHER EVENT